David Letterman: Personal life

-Letterman has tinnitus, a symptom of hearing loss.
+Letterman has tinnitus, sometimes a symptom of hearing loss.
 On the Late Show in 1996, he talked about his experience with tinnitus during an interview with William Shatner, who has severe tinnitus caused by an on-set explosion.
 Letterman has said that he was initially unable to pinpoint the noise inside his head and that he hears a constant ringing in his ears.

 Letterman no longer drinks alcohol.
-On more than one occasion, he said that he had once been a "horrible alcoholic" and had begun drinking around the age of 13 and continued until 1981 when he was 34.
+On more than one occasion, he said that he had once been a "horrible alcoholic" and had begun drinking around the age of 11 or 13 and continued until 1981 when he was 34.
 He has said that in 1981, "I was drunk 80% of the time ...
 I loved it.
 I was one of those guys, I looked around, and everyone else had stopped drinking and I couldn't understand why."
-When he was shown drinking what appears to be alcohol on Late Night or the Late Show, it was actually apple juice.
+When he was shown drinking what appears to be alcohol on the Late Show, it was actually apple juice.

 In 2015, Letterman said of his anxiety: "For years and years and years—30, 40 years—I was anxious and hypochondriacal and an alcoholic, and many, many other things that made me different from other people."
 He became calmer through a combination of Transcendental Meditation and low doses of medication.
 Letterman is a Presbyterian, a religious tradition he was originally brought up in by his mother, though he once said he was motivated by "Lutheran, Midwestern guilt".

 In August 2021, Letterman was hospitalized in Providence, Rhode Island, after hitting his head on the sidewalk and falling unconscious.
 He favorably recalled the care he received at Rhode Island Hospital in a video released by the hospital's owner.